Topics Map > Quizzes & Surveys

-Version 1.2.1 of the generator tool can format the following question types for import into D2L: Multiple Choice, Multi-select (multiple answer), True/False, Long Answer (essay), Short Answer (also works as "fill in the blank"), Matching & Ordering, and standalone Text & Image information items.
+Version 1.3 of the generator tool can format the following question types for import into D2L: Multiple Choice, Multi-select (multiple answer), True/False, Long Answer (essay), Short Answer (also works as "fill in the blank"), Matching & Ordering, and standalone Text & Image information items.
 Feedback and hints can be included for questions, as well as regular expression statements for answers to Short Answer-type questions.
 You can also identify images (that are already loaded into a D2L site file collection) to be displayed within your questions.
-This version also fixes a minor bug from 1.2 - unique weight values set for specific answers of Short Answer questions (using the % symbol) are now correctly processed.
+This version also includes a minor bug fix present in previous versions - unique weight values set for specific answers of Short Answer questions (using the % symbol) are now correctly processed.
 The program will automatically check for updates upon starting--you will see a "download update" option only when new updates are available.

 This program is subject to the University of Wisconsin's public license policies for software.
 The complete public license policy may be viewed here.
 The program is freely available for public use; however, the author and the University of Wisconsin system do not offer any warranties or guarantees for its accuracy, completeness or usefulness.

-Created by Rich Path, Instructional Technology Specialist, University of Wisconsin - Madison.
+Created by Rich Path, Instructional Design and Educational Technology Specialist, University of Wisconsin - Madison.